UtshoDeyTech/Python-Programming/README.md

 ## URI Problem Solve

-This folder contains my solutions to problems on the URI Online Judge platform.
-I have included a link to my account on the platform in the folder description.
+This folder contains solutions to problems from [URI Online Judge](https://www.urionlinejudge.com.br), a website that hosts programming contests and problems.
+The solutions are written in Python and cover various topics such as data structures, algorithms, and mathematical problems.
+My URI account link is [here](https://www.beecrowd.com.br/judge/en/profile/800882), where you can see my submissions and progress.

 ---

 Thank you for checking out my Python Programming Repository.
-I hope you find it helpful and informative.
+The Python Programming Repository is an excellent resource for anyone looking to learn more about Python programming.
+It provides valuable information and examples to help beginners and experienced programmers improve their skills.
+Start exploring this repository today and take your Python programming skills to the next level.
 If you have any suggestions or feedback, please feel free to let me know.